Merrell All Out Terra Trail Review Facts

 and protective platform.
 The same goes for the outsole.
 Responsiveness will be about as average as you can expect from a trail shoe.
 On the other hand, just because it may not offer plush bounce doesn’t mean that you can’t be fast in this shoe.
 What it lacks in responsiveness is more than made up by its astounding flexibility.

 The UniFly midsole functions as the shoe’s main support and stability component.
 And with the help of the sock liner feature and the shoe’s mid-profile character, it provides for a considerable amount of lateral support.
 This is accomplished through the elevated sock liner and walls of the shoe keeping the entire foot centralized.
 In this way, it protects the foot from veering off too far in one direction.
 Read also about high ankle running shoes.

 Terrain!
 In one word, that’s what the All Out Terra Trail has a voracious appetite for — and it doesn’t discriminate against what type of terrain you throw in its face.
 We are talking everything: rocky beaches, snow, mud, dirt, grass, branches, unstable ground, wet grounds, and so on, even icy surfaces.
 However, though it works great over most types of terrain, this is not a shoe that can be on and off road

 .
-The aggressive lugs make it less effective over flat pavement.
+The aggressive lugs make it less effective over a flat pavement.

 , snow, mud, dirt, and much more.
 One look at the size of the lugs and you can see why any trail enthusiast would be excited to strap these on and take them for a spin.

 Like support, stability is provided by the shoe’s UniFly midsole.
-One look at it and it’s evident that the it’s a thick platform with the rear portion being thicker than the front.
+One look at it and it’s evident that the thick platform with the rear portion is thicker than the front.
 Overall stack height on the shoe measures 24 mm.
 It’s not a minimalist shoe

 by any sense and you still remain higher off ground.
 This is great in consideration of the type of terrain that this shoe was developed for.